Jogailė Aglinskytė

 Jogailė Aglinskytė (born 16 November 2005) is a Lithuanian figure skater.

-She is the 2025 Lithuanian national silver medalist.
+She is the two time (2025–2026) Lithuanian national silver medalist.

 Personal life

 Aglinskytė was born on November 16, 2005 in Vilnius, Lithuania.
-She is currently a student at Vytautas Magnus University.
+In 2024, she began studying marketing at Vytautas Magnus University.

 Career

 Early years

 Aglinskytė began learning how to skate in 2011.

 2019–2020 season

 Aglinskytė made her junior international debut by competing at the 2019 NRW Trophy, where she finished in fourth place.
 She then competed on the 2019–20 ISU Junior Grand Prix, placing fourteenth at 2019 JGP France and at 2019 JGP Latvia.
 Aglinskytė subsequently followed up these results by placing fourteenth on the junior at the 2019 IceLab International Cup and fifth on the junior level at the 2019 Tallinn Trophy.

 In January, she competed on the junior level at the 2020 Mentor Toruń Cup and the 2020 Dragon Trophy, winning bronze and gold, respectively.
 Selected to compete at the 2020 Junior World Championships, Aglinskytė closed the season by placing forty-first at the event.